Rahim47/web-server-rust-mongodb/README.md

-# A Simple Web Server w/ Rust & MongoDB
+# A Simple Web Server w/ Rust & Actix-Web

 This project is features an HTTP server written in Rust using the Actix-Web framework.
 It provides a booking management system for dog walkers, with endpoints for managing owners, dogs, and bookings.